hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## DISCORD_WEBHOOK_URL_DEV

-Description: Required to use the emit-webhook script to send Discord webhooks.
+Description: Connects to the #webhook-testing Discord channel on the Commond Protocol Discord server.
+Required to use the emit-webhook script to send Discord webhooks.
+More info at [Webhooks.md](./Webhooks.md).

 Type: Auth